SethBradley/SethBradley/README.md

 ### Seth Bradley
 #### Unity Game Development and .NET
 Greetings, I am a Portland-bound Home Chef with a penchant for self-education.
-I enjoy working on collaborative projects with friends/game-jammers using Unity, but I utilize various .NET Frameworks to innovate and automate certain tasks at my day-job.
+I enjoy working on collaborative projects with friends/game-jammers using Unity, but I utilize various .NET Frameworks to innovate and automate certain tasks for my day-job.

 No matter the Framework I find myself working in, the excitement is in writing clean and concise code then seeing how readable I can make it while keeping optimization/functionality intact.
 Much like cooking, programming is a secret form of human communication shared among the most interesting company, and this intruiges me like no other.